patooworld/vsixvhax/Home.md

 Here, you can also find a comprehensive list of the different supported features, so you might discover a hidden gem or two (like [Code Lens](/vshaxe/vshaxe/wiki/Code-Lens)).
 We also made sure to document known issues with the various features, so it is a good idea to check here first before opening a new issue.

+For anything that is not specific to vshaxe, check out the [official VSCode documentation](https://code.visualstudio.com/docs).

 Happy coding!

 [[images/demo.gif]]